Famous/framework/introduction.md

 #### Pure effects

-Behaviors functions are pure functions: They may have no observable side-effects, and they must always return the same result for the same argument values.
+Behaviors functions are pure functions: They have no observable side-effects, and they must always return the same result for the same argument values.
 The upshot is that, for any given snapshot of the state values, the rendered scene will always look precisely the same.
-In applications that manage time, such as [Famous](http://famous.org), and those that incorporate reproducible [randomness](http://en.wikipedia.org/wiki/Pseudorandom_number_generator), frame-by-frame replayability becomes possible.
+In applications that manage time, such as [Famous](http://famous.org), frame-by-frame replayability becomes possible.

 - - - -